Bo over at EVcast was able to get Russell Datz on the phone to talk a little about all the recent events.

 Fisker Automotive expects to export half its vehicles, the most of any American car company.

-As reported by the DOE, gastrointestinal 9.3 million of the loan will be used by Fisker Automotive as the company works with primarily U.S. suppliers to complete engineering work on the Karma.
+As reported by the DOE, 9.3 million of the loan will be used by Fisker Automotive as the company works with primarily U.S. suppliers to complete engineering work on the Karma.
 This work will be conducted in Pontiac, Michigan and Irvine, California.
 The remaining $359.36 million will support Project NINA and its manufacture of 75,000-100,000 plug-in hybrids per year at a retooled U.S. assembly plant, beginning in 2012.
 The DOE loan is conditional.
 In order to receive the funds Fisker Automotive must meet very specific milestones.
 Money is disbursed in small amounts only if the company successfully reaches these milestones.

 The funds will be repaid, with interest, to the American taxpayer.